Skip to main content

 Pets

 Pets are welcome in most outdoor areas of the park.
-Visitors should remember to clean up after their pets and keep pets on a 6 foot, hand-held leash at all times.
+Visitors should clean up after their pets and keep them on a 6-foot, hand-held leash at all times.
 Service animals are welcome in all visitor use areas in the park.

 • Please contact the ranger station for specific pet restrictions or inquiries.